eileenlimur/rose_rocket_challenge/README.md

 ## Run The App

+1. run `npm install` to install project dependencies

-run `npm start` to run the app in the development mode on [http://localhost:3000](http://localhost:3000).
+2. run `npm start` to run the app in the development mode on [http://localhost:3000](http://localhost:3000).